 I observed transness with an outsider’s awe and curiosity.
 I had one trans friend, and I talked with him a lot about gender queerness.
 I told him that I opted to stay in the gray area, between either binary.
 But that was a lie.
 I was lying to myself.
 I didn’t want to stay in the gray area.
 It was just the only way I thought I could sort of be myself and also not upset people.
 That was my greatest fear– upsetting people.

-My dad has said to me before that I need to develop my “fuck-you button.”
+My dad has said to me before that I need to develop my “cork-you button.”
 To learn to brush off what others thingk.
 I spend, and have spent, much time worrying what others think.
 I am driven by fear, not of things like dying (well, obviously that, but no more than usual), but of being cast out, being labeled as bad or wrong.

 So for 33 years I rejected myself day after day.
 I was not allowed to be this societally upsetting thing, and so I was not.
 I was as close as I could come without crossing that line.